Skip to main content

 Journaling every day (or every week) can feel like a lot of work for busy parents.
 Thankfully, there are plenty of other ways to jot down those precious memories.

-• Created by local Seattle author and yoga instructor (founder of 8 Limbs Yoga Centers), “This Life of Mine” is a user-friendly journal complete with writing prompts and beautiful art.
-This book is a great way to capture memories and would make a great gift for a loved one.
+• This Life of Mine” is a user-friendly journal complete with writing prompts and beautiful art created by a local Seattle author and yoga instructor.
+This book is a great way to capture memories and would make a wonderful gift for a loved one.

 • Letters to Me, When I Grow Up” is a neat book containing 12 letters with writing prompts and space for your kids to write letters to their future selves.
 Stickers are included to seal each letter.
-Put them away in a time capsule to be opened when they are older, or pull them out on a rainy day — the timing is all up to you.
+Put them away in a time capsule to be opened when they are older, or pull them out on a rainy day — the timing is up to you.

 Get cooking